 Full Name: Fernando Pontes

 Nickname: Margarida means “Daisy” in Portuguese.
 He received the nickname when he first started training at Fabio Gurgel and Fernando Yamasaki’s academy.
-During the Carnival season Margarida asked his dentist to put the elastic bands on the braces in different colours (in theme with the festive season).
+During the Carnival season, Margarida asked his dentist to put the elastic bands on the braces in different colors (in theme with the festive season).
 When he showed up at the gym, Fabio Gurgel thought it was so funny he named him Daisy.

-Favorite Technique: Cross choke, also known as Baseball Choke or “Alicate” in Portuguese.
+Favorite Position/Technique: Cross choke, and Baseball Choke (“Alicate” in Portuguese).

 Weight Division: Medio Pesado (88Kg/194.5lbs).

 Fernando Pontes “Margarida” Biography